idesis-gmbh/BareBrowser/app/_root/README.md

   set this value to any string you like.
 If you don't want to send a detectable user agent set this value to a single space (`" "`).

 - `Permissions` is an array of strings which controls the behavior if a web page asks for a specific permission.
 The default is to allow fullscreen requests.
 If you also want to allow notifications from web pages the value would be `["fullscreen", "notifications"]`.
-The following values can be used: `clipboard-read`, `media`, `mediaKeySystem`, `geolocation`, `notifications`, `midi`, `midiSysex`, `pointerLock`, `fullscreen` and `openExternal`.
+The following values can be
+  used: `clipboard-read`, `media`, `mediaKeySystem`, `geolocation`, `notifications`, `midi`, `midiSysex`, `pointerLock`, `fullscreen` and `openExternal`.
+BareBrowser currently contains no code to handle any of these values in a specific way, so the default behavior from Electron applies.

 - With `AllowPlugins` set to `true` BareBrowser should be able to load plugins.

-- With `AllowPopups` set to `true` the current window can open other windows (e. g. through links with `target="_blank"`).
+- With `AllowPopups` set to `true` the current window can open other windows (e.g. through links with `target="_blank"`).
 If this setting is `false`, *nothing* will happen if such links are clicked.
 Instead you have to click with `Shift` or `Ctrl`/`Cmd` (see below `AllowNewWindows`).